 This data reduction step performs an optimal or a standard spectrum extraction.
-Three are the supported modes: "normal" (extract=opt/sta), the one suggested to the user; "fast" (extract=fop/fst), which uses input slit flat fields to clean the fibre PSFs but skips the steps of Y-shift determination and compensation (see below), a bit faster than "normal"; "quick" (extract=qop/qst) which does not uses the slit flat fields and does not correct for fibre shifts, the fast and less accurate mode.
+Three are the supported modes: "normal" (extract=opt/sta), the one suggested to the user; "fast" (extract=fop/fst), which uses input slit flat fields to clean the fibre PSFs but skips the steps of Y-shift determination and compensation (see below), a bit faster than "normal".